Midsummer Dream

-Midsummer Dream (El Sueño de una noche de San Juan) is a 2005 computer-animated film from Dygra Films, the creators of The Living Forest.
+Midsummer Dream (El Sueño de una noche de San Juan) is a 2005 animated film from Dygra Films, the creators of The Living Forest.
 Made in Spain and Portugal, the film is loosely based on William Shakespeare's play A Midsummer Night's Dream.

 Character

 The main character is the girl Helena, a princess.

 Voice cast

 The voice cast of the English speaking version includes: